 ATI acknowledges the relevance this topic holds for member countries and the international community in general.
 TEs have a significant impact on countries’ ability to foster domestic revenue mobilisation (DRM) and, ultimately, attain the Sustainable Development Goals (SDGs).
 They often endanger the transparency of national budgets and policies if not monitored closely and assessed consistently.

-Against this backdrop, the workshop will explore the relevance of tax expenditures for DRM.
-It will build, among other inputs, on the wealth of information provided by the newly released GTED, as well as the experiences that are currently being made by ATI members.
+Against this backdrop, the workshop explored the relevance of tax expenditures for DRM.
+It built, among other inputs, on the wealth of information provided by the newly released GTED, as well as the experiences of ATI members.

 - The state of tax expenditure reporting